 But the real wow-factor is their glucosinolate content.
 Animal studies and small human trials suggest that glucosinolates deactivate carcinogens, reduce inflammation and possibly influence gene expression as well [1, 2].
-Population studies show that consuming cruciferous veggies likes Brussels sprouts, cabbage, kale and broccoli, at least once a week is associated with reduced risk of cancer at multiple sites .
+Population studies show that consuming cruciferous veggies likes Brussels sprouts, cauliflower, kale and broccoli, at least once a week is associated with reduced risk of cancer at multiple sites .
 By all definition, Brussels sprouts are nutrition superstars.

 So, without further ado here is my favorite way to eat Brussels sprouts.
 Go forth and Brussel!

 - ½ pomegranate